Work

 One of the nicest jobs I've ever had.
 Loved the product, loved the people.

-I loved the product and loved working at Framer.
-Learned a lot in 4 months and would have learned even more had I stayed a few more years.
+I loved the product and the people.
+Learned a lot in 4 months—would have learned even more with a few more years.

 This job changed my life as a whole, and as a bonus, I've met some of my best friends here.

-Shortly afterwards, I've moved to build the very first UI team for the Payments team.
-We've implemented some cool stuff like a bunch of alternative payment methods (Klarna, Sofort, Google Pay, Apple Pay, etc), adapted our UI to use an async based payment flow, and ran many A/B tests.
+Payments Team — Built the first UI team from scratch.
+We implemented alternative payment methods (Klarna, Sofort, Google Pay, Apple Pay), adapted the UI to async payment flows, and ran many A/B tests.

-Close to the end of my tenure, I moved into a greenfield team called Experimentation Team, where we've built the foundation services to enable server-side experimentation and bucketing of A/B features.
-This allowed Travix backend teams to run complete server-side experiments without the help of UI engineers.
+Experimentation Team — Joined a greenfield team building foundation services for server-side experimentation and A/B feature bucketing.
+This enabled backend teams to run complete server-side experiments without UI engineers.

-Besides my main tasks at Travix, I've also built internal tooling for developers, such as a Release Management application that became our defacto release notification tool for our main product, and many utilities for dealing with flaky end-to-end pipelines.
+I built internal tooling for developers, including a Release Management app that became the de facto release notification tool, plus utilities for dealing with flaky end-to-end pipelines.

-Before aaaalllll that, I've worked in different industries while in Brazil: Healthcare, ECommerce, Administration, Water Management, Forest Management, POS systems and Open Source.
+Before all that, I worked across different industries in Brazil: Healthcare, ECommerce, Administration, Water Management, Forest Management, POS systems, and Open Source.

-I've also bootstrapped and ran a small software consultancy company called Fluxor for ~1.5 years back then together with Guilherme Kammsetzer and Breno Poloni.
-We ended up with a lot of ecommerce work and our major client back then was High Company, a well-established global street-wear company based in Vitoria.
+I co-founded and ran Fluxor, a small software consultancy, for ~1.5 years with Guilherme Kammsetzer and Breno Poloni.
+We focused on ecommerce work, with High Company—a well-established global street-wear company based in Vitoria—as our major client.

 Armando is simply brilliant.
 A legitimate case of someone who was born to do what he does, Armando is a professional who breathes and lives the universe of development, he is an extremely qualified professional with whom I had the pleasure of working together.